-The Notes of each Series to be issued in bearer form ("Bearer Notes") will be sold in an "offshore transaction" within the meaning of Regulation S") under the United States Securities Act of 1933, as amended (the "Securities Act") and will initially be represented on issue by a temporary global note in bearer form (each a "temporary Global Note") or a permanent global note in bearer form (each a "temporary Global Notes").
+The Notes of each Series to be issued in bearer form ("Bearer Notes") will be sold in an "offshore transaction" within the meaning of Regulations 2018). ("Regulation S") under the United States Securities Act of 1933, as amended (the "Securities Act") and will initially be represented on issue by a temporary global note in bearer form (cach a "temporary Global Note") or a permanent global note in bearer form (cach a "temporary Global Note").
 Interests in temporary Global Notes generally will be exchangeable for interests, in whole or in part, in permanent Global Notes, or if so stated in the relevant Pricing Supplement, definitive Notes ("Definitive Notes"), after the date falling 40 days after the later of the commencement of the offering and the relevant issue date of such Tranche of Notes, upon certification as to non-U.S. beneficial ownership.
 Interests in permanent Global Notes will be exchangeable for Definitive Notes in whole or in part as described under "Summary of Provisions Relating to the Notes and the Perpetual Securities while in Global Form".

+of Provisions Relating to the Notes and the Perpetual Securities while in Global Form".
 Notes in registered form ("Registered Notes") will be represented by registered certificates (each a "Certificate"), one Certificate being issued in respect of each Noteholder's entire holding of Registered Notes of one Series.
-The Notes of each Series to be issued in registered form and which are sold in an "offshore transaction" within the meaning of Regulation S will initially be represented by a permanent global certificate (each a "Global Certificate"), without interest coupons.
-The Global Notes and Global Certificates may be deposited on the relevant issue date (a) in the case of a Series intended to be cleared through Euroclear Bank SA/NV ("Euroclear") and/or Clearstream Banking S.A. ("Clearstream"), with a common depositary on behalf of Euroclear and Clearstream or, in the case of a Series of Notes intended to be cleared through the Central Moneymarkets Unit Service, operated by the Hong Kong Monetary Authority (the "CMU"), with a sub-custodian for the CMU or, in the case of a Series of Notes intended to be cleared through the Central Depository (Pte) Limited ("CDP"), with, and/or and registered in the name of, CDP and (b) in the case of a Series intended to be cleared through a clearing system other than, or in addition to, Euroclear and/or Clearstream and/or CLearstream and/or CDP or delivered outside a clearing system, as agreed between the Issuer and the relevant Dealer.
-The provisions governing the exchange of interests in Global Notes for other Global Notes and Global Notes and Global Certificates for Definitive Notes are described in "Summary of Provisions Relating to the Notes and the Perpetual Securities while in Global Form".
+The Notes of each Series to be issued in registered form and which are sold in an "offshore transaction" within the meaning of Regulation S will initially be represented by a permanent global certificate (each a "Global Certificate") without interest coupons.
+The Global Notes and Global Certificates may be deposited on the relevant issue date (a) in the case of a Series intended to be cleared through Euroclear Bank SA/NV ("Euroclear") and/or Clearstream Banking S.A. ("Clearstream"), with a common depositary on behalf of Euroclear and Clearstream or, in the case of a Series of Notes intended to be cleared through the Central Moneymarkets Unit Service, operated by the Hong Kong Monetary Authority (the "CMU"), with a sub-custodian for the CMU or, in the case of a Series of Notes intended to be cleared through be central Moneymarkets Unit Service, operated by the Central Depository (Pte) Limited ("CDP"), with, and/or and registered in the name of, CDP and (b) in the case of a Series intended to be cleared through a clearing system other than, or in addition to, Euroclear and/or Clearstream and/or the CMU and/or CDP or delivered outside a clearing system, as agreed between the Issuer and the relevant Dealer.
+The provisions governing the exchange of interests in Global Notes for Definitive Notes are described in "Summary of Provisions Relating to the Notes and the Perpetual Securities while in Global Form".